Alex0Blackwell/notes/subjects/bus232/bus232MD/ch3:day4.md

 observational studies based on sampling give **information** about a population but don't establish **causality**.

 Properly designed experiments **can** establish **causality**

+### Comparative experiments
+experiments are comparative in nature.

+### Completely randomized designs
+Individuals are randomly assigned to groups, then the groups are randomly assigned to treatments.
+- select 15 rats out of 30, this way you only need to look for 15 numbers

+### Bias and variability
+Samples are not perfect information so there will be a percent error.

+Bias and variability are not the same.
+Bias is the difference to the actual value.
+- problem with the sample

+Variability is how different the outcome is.
+- not enough data
+- if sample size is small, then variability is high